isl-org/Open3D/docs/tutorial/Advanced/headless_rendering.rst

 Headless Rendering
 ------------------

-The following document describes the current solution for headless rendering.
+The following document describes a Docker CE based solution for headless rendering.

 This recipe was developed and tested on Ubuntu 16.04.
 Other distributions might need slightly different instructions.